-In general, it is commonly thought that the precise causes of anxiety have not been determined.
-However, over the past twenty years I have noticed that there are a few factors of causation that tend to cluster around separation and loss.
-Symptoms of generalized or social anxiety disorder may begin to appear in childhood around everyday separations from important caregivers.
-In my practice I often hear stories of caregivers who withdraw love at the child’s first move to define him or herself.
-This continues to play out in subtle but destructive ways through early development and may continue all the way into adolescence and early adulthood.
-Comments such as “why do you need to go out with your friends’ imply that there is something wrong with your desire to separate and should you decide to pursue that which is of interest to you, I (the caregiver / parent in this case) will be upset with you.
-There are many ways a parent can demonstrate that they are upset, such as with anger, inducing guilt (I guess I will just eat alone tonight) or by withdrawing from and withholding love, support, and comforting.
-This potential for a loss of love can be terrifying, anxiety provoking, and even induce a state of panic around everyday separations.
+Early symptoms of generalized or social anxiety disorder may appear in childhood after commonplace separations from important caregivers.
+Research has demonstrated that some caregivers withdraw love when a child first begins to define themselves.
+This continues to occur in subtle but destructive ways throughout early development and may continue into adolescence and early adulthood.
+Comments such as “Why do you need to go out with your friends?” imply that there is something wrong with the child’s desire to separate.
+They instill the idea that pursuit of one’s interests leads to negative repercussions from important caregivers.
+There are many ways a caregiver can demonstrate this, including expressions of anger and guilt (e.g., “I guess I will just eat alone tonight”) and the withholding or withdrawal of love, support, and comfort (e.g., “Find your own ride to the soccer game then because I won’t be there”).
+This potential for a loss of love can be terrifying and anxiety provoking, and even induce a state of panic around everyday separations.

-Why am I So Anxious – Why Do I Have Panic Attacks for No Reason?
+Why am I so Anxious?
+Why do I have Panic Attacks for No Reason?

 Let’s examine an adult suffering from anxiety and panic attacks.
 Oftentimes, they report that they suddenly became panicked for no given reason.
 In their mind, nothing is happening and nothing has changed; they simply start to get panicked or overwhelmed with anxiety without cause.
 After close analysis, I find that these situations often occur during times when the affected individual needs to assert independence (e.g., getting a promotion at work) or feels neglected.
 Anxiety appears in this moment due to the feeling that someone is not there to support, comfort or care for them.